fefas/dotfiles/vim/README.md

 to configurate the powerline-fonts (it was downloaded if you already did the `Vundle` section).

 First, check if the directory `~/.fonts/` exists.
-If not create it:
+If not, create it:

 ```bash
 $ mkdir ~/.fonts/
 ```

-Now link the downloaded fonts in `~/.fonts/` and reload fonts:
+Now link the downloaded fonts in `~/.fonts/` and reload:

 ```bash
 $ cd ~/.fonts/